anirudhbagri/whatsapp-bulk-messenger/README.md

 6. Scan the QR code to login into whatsapp.
 7. Press `Enter` to start sending out messages.
 8. Sit back and relax!

+### Funding

+If you like this app, I'd appreciate it if you could make a donation via [Buy Me a Coffee](https://www.buymeacoffee.com/anirudhbagri) or [PayPal.Me](paypal.me/AnirudhBagri).